 Designation of Officers and Terms of Office

-WECC will have a Chief Executive Officer, a Secretary, and any other officers specified by the Board.
-Each officer will be appointed by the Board and will serve for the term of office specified in the Board action appointing the officer and until a successor is appointed.
+WECC will have a Chief Executive Officer, a Secretary, and any other officers appointed by the Board.
+Each officer will serve for the term of office specified in the Board action appointing the officer or until a successor is appointed.
 If an officer is also an employee of WECC, the officer’s appointment will automatically end upon termination of such employment.
 Any two or more offices may be held by the same person except the offices of Chief Executive Officer and Secretary.

 Standards Applicable to All Employees